 One-hundred percent of the grapes used for making Chardonnay, Pinot Gris, Gewürztraminer, Rosé, Gamay Noir, Pinot Noir, Riesling and Zweigelt, and Foch are self-rooted, and come from our estate vineyards.
 Some vineyards are newly planted.
 The oldest are 40 years old.
 Currently, we have 68 acres of vineyards in West Kelowna, within 10 kilometers of our winery.

 We believe in making wine with minimal interference and low-impact techniques, to showcase varietal characteristics through our sustainable grape-growing practices.
 We also try to be creative in making unique and unusual blends.

 Origin of the Name

-The new 15,000-square-foot winery is on the southeastern slope of a 60-million-year-old dormant volcano, Boucherie Mountain, which inspired the name Volcanic Hills.
+The 15,000-square-foot winery is on the southeastern slope of a 60-million-year-old dormant volcano, Boucherie Mountain, which inspired the name Volcanic Hills.
+The vineyards are located on volcanic soils, clay, ash, and silt, that are rich, fertile, and impart a distinct minerality to our wines.
 Continuing with volcano lingo is our medium-bodied red blend called “Magma”, and “Eruption”.
 The names were spawned with help from customers filling out an in-house ballot.

 Membership and Association